Varun2323/Ruby_Capstone_linters/README.md

 # Ruby_Capstone_linters
 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # CSS Lintern - Ruby Capstone Project
-> In this project i managed to build a helper for the css files that are needed to give style to your website.
-It will read everyline of the css code to find basic typo warnings that we might do as begginers in the area.
+> In this project, i managed to build a helper for the CSS files that are needed to give style to your website.
+It will read every line of the CSS code to find basic typo warnings that we might do as beginners in the area.

 ![screenshot](assets/screenshot.PNG)